geodavic/hyperdraw/README.md

 ------

 This is a Mathematica script that will generate and draw an octagonal tiling of the Poincare disk.
-The original intent was to get a natural pictoral representation of the Calyey graph of the fundamental group of a genus 2 Riemann surface.
+The original intent was to get a natural pictoral representation of the Calyey graph of the fundamental group of a genus 2 Riemann surface S endowed with a hyperbolic structure.
 The corresponding Riemann surface is obtained by gluing together the geodesics with the same label/color in the disk.
+Each color/label is an orbit of a geodesic generator of pi_1(S) under the corresponding discrete action on the disk.

 ![](https://github.com/geodavic/hyperdraw/blob/main/img.png)